Colombia rebels free oil workers, 11 killed in combat

 Security forces killed six FARC rebels on Thursday, Santos said, in a northern wilderness park that is used to transport drugs.

-In the southwestern Narino province, also a drug route, FARC guerrillas killed four government troops on Wednesday and in neighbouring Putumayo province they killed one soldier, according to the army.
+In the southwestern Narino province, also a drug route, FARC guerrillas killed four government troops on Wednesday and in neighboring Putumayo province they killed one soldier, according to the army.

 KIDNAPPINGS AND INFRASTRUCTURE ATTACKS